sumup-oss/circuit-ui/packages/icons/README.md

 );
 ```

 Some icons have multiple sizes.
 They default to the "small" size (16px).
-Use the `size` prop to show the "large" size (24px) instead:
+Use the `size` prop to show one of the other sizes (24px or 32px) instead:

 ```jsx
 import { CircleCheckmark } from '@sumup/icons';